ammarrqureshi/nazarajs/README.md

 - Offer flexibility with batteries included — not enforced
 - Encourage composability, headless structure, and ownership

-## 🛠️ Contributing
+## Contributing

 Contributions welcome!
-We’re building in the open and believe in a community-first future for eCommerce.
+We're building in the open and believe in a community-first future for eCommerce.

 To contribute:

-- Fork the repo
+1. Fork the repo
-- Create a feature or bugfix branch
+2. Create a feature or bugfix branch
-- Submit a pull request
+3. Submit a pull request

 Full contributing guide coming soon.

-## 📄 License
+## License

 MIT © Nazarajs

----

-> “Nazarajs is not just an eCommerce tool — it's a declaration of independence for developers.”
+> "Nazarajs is not just an eCommerce tool — it's a declaration of independence for developers."